Anyone Who Knows What Love Is (Will Understand): Composition and recording

 The song was co-written by Jeannie Seely and Randy Newman.
 Seely was a 23-year-old secretary at Liberty Records and conceived of the song while reading a pantyhose advert that said, "Anyone who knows what comfort is..."
 She stayed after work to use the label's piano, but struggled to play the chords and first verse as it sounded in her head.
 She asked for help from Newman, a 19-year-old songwriter.
 It was one of only three collaborations during his songwriting career, though he would later write songs for Thomas again—"While the City Sleeps" (1964) and "Baby Don't Look Down" (1966).
-The arrangement was done by H. B. Barnum; some of it is based on The Flamingos' cover of "I Only Have Eyes for You" (1959).
+The arrangement was done by H. B. Barnum; some of it is based on the Flamingos' cover of "I Only Have Eyes for You" (1959).
 On behalf of Seely and Newman, the music producer Eddie Ray gave the song to Thomas, who did not write her own music.

 Both Seely and Newman would go on to have lengthy careers in the music industry.
 Seely said of the song in 2018, "I wrote the song when I was 23 ...
 I never thought I would still be getting royalties for it at 78".
 Seely first recorded herself singing it for her 2017 album Written in Song, which consisted of music she had written for other artists.
 She later performed it on the Grand Ole Opry.

-The song was recorded by Thomas on April 16, 1964, with Barnum as the session director and conductor, and Leon Russell on piano.
+The song was recorded by Thomas on April 16, 1964, with Barnum as the session director and conductor, Leon Russell on piano, and Jimmy Norman as the session singer.
 The recording process under Imperial was more involved than that of Thomas's previous discography, with use of orchestras, vocal ensembles, timpani and overdubbing.
 It was a few months later re-recorded in stereo for the Wish Someone Would Care album.
 The mono original, regarded by soul expert Dave Godin as the superior version, was re-released in 1997 on the first volume of his Deep Soul Treasures anthologies, highly acclaimed in the United Kingdom, contributing to the enduring reputation of the song.

 The B-side, "Time Is on My Side", was recorded in the same session, as was "I've Been There Before" (1966).
 "Time Is on My Side" was originally an orchestral jazz instrumental composed by Jerry Ragavoy and recorded by trombonist Kai Winding in 1963.
-Jimmy Norman wrote the lyrics for Thomas's gospel version.
+Norman wrote the lyrics for Thomas's gospel version during the recording, after Barnum suggested the track.
 The Rolling Stones covered this version the same year, and it became their first top ten single in the U.S.